OpenTelemetry / OTLP

 Because the OpenShift attribute configuration is applied based on the tenancy mode, the simplest configuration is to just set the tenancy mode and not apply any custom attributes.
 This will provide instant compatibility with the other OpenShift tools.

-In case additional attributes are needed, either as stream labels or structured metadata, the normal custom attribute configuration mentioned above can be used.
+In case additional stream labels are needed, the normal custom attribute configuration mentioned above can be used.
 Attributes defined in the custom configuration will be merged with the default configuration.
+The same approach can be used to drop attributes, as long as they are not part of the set of required attributes.

 In case of issues with the default set of attributes, there is a way to slim down the default set of attributes applied to a LokiStack operating in openshift-logging tenancy mode: